-The length of the Company's contracts typically last six months, but occasionally exceed one year.
+The Company's contracts typically last six months, but occasionally exceed one year.
 In accordance with normal construction industry practice, the Company includes in current assets and current liabilities certain amounts relating to construction contracts, which may be realizable and payable over a period in excess of one year.